 You should be able to compile the TEMPUSLXUNISON-MIB file on your SNMP management system and access the variables defined therein.
 The factory default community names are "TempusLX-Unison" for the read-only community and "endrun_1" for the read-write community.
 This is all that is required for operation under v1 and v2c of SNMP.

 SIMPLE NETWORK MANAGEMENT PROTOCOL (SNMP)

 Change Default Community Strings (Passwords)

-To ensure security, you should change the default community names by editing /etc/snmpd.conf and modifying these two lines:
+You can, and should, change the default community names by editing /etc/snmpd.conf and modifying these two lines:

 rwcommunity endrun_1 rocommunity TempusLXUnison

 Configuring SNMPv1 Trap Generation